-The train was very busy and only three carriages long but we managed to all get seated together for the entire journey.
-All staff that we encountered on our journey were very helpful and co-operative, even finding time to chat to the children and other passengers along the way.
-Will had taken a pack of Top Trumps along so we took it in turns at playing games, reading books and just relaxing.
-The journey from Cambridge to Norwich was just over an hour so the time passed quickly.
+The train was jam-packed and only three carriages long, but we all got seated together for the entire journey.
+All staff that we encountered on our journey were accommodating and co-operative, even finding time to chat with the children and other passengers along the way.
+Will had taken a pack of Top Trumps along, so we took it in turns at playing games, reading books and just relaxing.
+The journey from Cambridge to Norwich was just over an hour, so the time passed quickly.

 Getting to Norwich Castle Museum

 The Beans and I had been staying in Norfolk the week previously with my Mum, and although we had a day trip to Norwich, we didn’t have enough time to visit the Castle Museum, and the Beans were a little grumpy about this.
 When we told them we would be going back with Daddy, they were delighted.
 The train station is just a 10-minute walk from the City Centre and very well signposted.

 Norwich Castle Museum

 We arrived just before lunchtime and had taken a packed lunch, so we sat in the gardens at the back of the Castle Mall shopping centre, overlooking the Castle.
 This gave the Beans a chance to run around and let off some steam before entering the Castle.

 Norwich Castle Museum stands proudly on a high mound overlooking the City.
 You can access the Castle via steps and ramps.
 There is a lift, but it isn’t always open (or hasn’t been when we have been visiting).